a2z2k26/bumba-voice/docs/CASE_STUDY.md

 ### Reusability

-The techniques and patterns developed in Chatta are applicable to:
+The techniques and patterns developed in Bumba Voice are applicable to:

 - Voice-controlled development tools
 - Accessibility applications requiring precise input control